Continuous Mott transition in moir\'e semiconductors: role of long-wavelength inhomogeneities

 {\it Model.-} Let us first consider a simplified picture at $T=0$.
-We consider an external parameter $g (\sim \tn{Bandwidth/Interaction})$ that drives the QPT across $g=g_c$.
+We consider an external parameter $g (\sim \tn{Bandwidth/Interaction})$ driving the QPT across $g=g_c$.
 As a result of the long-wavelength disorder, the system is effectively described by a network of resistors corresponding to either metallic (\(g>g_c\)) or insulating (\(g<g_c\)) puddles.
 For a given {\it mean} value of the tuning parameter, $g_0$, we assume that the distribution of resistors is given by, $P_{\sigma}(g,g_0)=e^{-(g-g_0)^2/{\sigma}^2}/\sqrt{\pi\sigma^2}$, where $\sigma$ represents a characteristic disorder strength.
-By comparing to the experimental results, we will subsequently comment on the approximate value of $\sigma$.
 Henceforth, \(g\) will denote a unitless parameter (i.e. \(g/\sigma \rightarrow g\)).
 At $T=0$, the metallic resistors are assumed to have a small residual resistance, $\rho_m\ll \rho_Q$, due to weak elastic impurity scattering while the insulating resistors have infinite resistance (Fig.~\ref{fig1}(a)).
 The system is then effectively described by bond-percolation and the conductance of this random resistor network (RRN) can be computed using the transfer-matrix method \cite{derrida_transfer_1982,han_computer_1998}.